microsoft/FeatureManagement-JavaScript/examples/quote-of-the-day/README.md

 );
 ```

-This ensures that every telemetry event sent to Application Insights includes the targeting identity information, allowing you to correlate feature flag usage with specific users or groups in your analytics.
+This ensures that every telemetry sent to Application Insights includes the targeting id information, allowing you to correlate feature flag usage with specific users or groups in your analytics.

 ### Experimentation and A/B Testing